TeaPearce/Conditional_Diffusion_MNIST/README.md

 # Conditional Diffusion MNIST

 [script.py](script.py) is a minimal, self-contained implementation of a conditional diffusion model.
 It learns to generate MNIST digits, conditioned on a class label.
-The neural network architecture is a small U-Net.
+The neural network architecture is a small U-Net (pretrained weights also available in this repo).
 This code is modified from [this excellent repo](https://github.com/cloneofsimo/minDiffusion) which does unconditional generation.
 The diffusion model is a [Denoising Diffusion Probabilistic Model (DDPM)](https://arxiv.org/abs/2006.11239).
 <p align = "center">
 <img width="400" src="gif_mnist_01.gif"/img>
 </p>